General Graduate Student Policies

 Once per academic year, all full‐time Homewood graduate programs are required to provide a written review to: (a) all doctoral students, and (b) all master’s students conducting thesis research.

-Departments are encouraged to include mention of funding continuation, as appropriate.
+Departments should include mention of funding continuation, as appropriate; as well as have a space for discussion about the student’s professional development goals and ways to develop strategies to achieve those goals.
 This review must include the opportunity for the student to offer self‐evaluation.
 Students who fail to attain a program’s minimum level of performance may be placed on academic probation or dismissed using the procedures outlined in the Homewood Schools Policy for Graduate Student Probation, Dismissal, and Funding Withdrawal.
 In making these decisions, particularly that of dismissal, the program will take into consideration extenuating circumstances beyond the student’s control.

 This policy applies to all grades earned by Homewood graduate students since the Spring 2005 semester.
 (Revised November 2007)